 Structure for Negotiated Work

 It is becoming very common for General Contractors to offer “Design / Build” services.
-However, Design / Build can be a misnomer, so we want to clarify what that service actually entails.
-We refer to the Design / Build approach as “Negotiated Work” because it entails bringing a Contractor on board early to negotiate the project cost and scope by controlling the design parameters in order to eliminate multiple cost and schedule risks.
+However, Design / Build can be a misnomer, so we want to clarify what that service entails.
+We refer to the Design / Build approach as “Negotiated Work” because it necessitates engaging a Contractor early in the project timeline to negotiate the project cost and scope by controlling the design parameters in order to eliminate multiple cost and schedule risks.

 Unless the general contracting company holds an actual architectural license under their business (and some do) you are not truly receiving a design / build service from the contractor.
 The general contractor is simply positioning their company between you (the Client) and the Architect.
 This is not necessarily a bad thing, but there are pros and cons associated with this approach that are important to understand.

 emphasize different Owner priorities.